-Many times, the functional verification of a System-on-Chip or of its parts requires some kind of memory management in order to assure memory accesses are verifiable, to avoid memory conflicts and to ease debug.
-In the real system, memory management is provided by a software component.
+Abstract- Many times, the functional verification of a System-on-Chip or of its parts requires some kind of memory management in order to ensure that memory accesses are verifiable, to avoid memory conflicts and to ease debugging.
+In a real system, memory management is provided by a software component.
 However, this is not suitable for a functional verification environment for various reasons: it has a dramatic impact on the simulation/emulation speed, it cannot be integrated in the verification environment, it is not available until later stages of the project etc. In this case, the role of the software memory manager has to be taken by a verification component suitable for simulation/emulation environments.